Kentucky program

 What you would do next

-• Review the official KHC loan programs for KHC Mortgage Revenue Bond (MRB)
+• Review the official Loan Programs page for Kentucky Housing Corporation (KHC) Mortgage Revenue Bond (MRB) program

 • Ask whether your lender is approved for this exact program and loan structure.